-The principal activities of the Company, which are unchanged from last year, are the holding of investments, the provision of finance and the provision of consultancy services.
+The principal activity of the Company, which is unchanged from last year, is the provision of finance.

 Operating Environment of the Company

 On 11 March 2020, the World Health Organisation declared the Coronavirus COVID- 19 outbreak to be a pandemic in recognition of its rapid spread across the globe.
 Many governments are taking increasingly stringent steps to help contain, and in many jurisdictions, now delay, the spread of the virus, including: requiring self-isolation/ quarantine by those potentially affected, implementing social distancing measures, and controlling or closing borders and "locking-down" cities/regions or even entire countries.
 These measures have slowed down the economies both in Cyprus but globally as well with the potential of having wider impacts on the respective economies as the measures persist for a greater period of time.